iamrlz/DevOps-Roadmap/Notes/linux.md

   - Make a New Directory: `mkdir <file or directory name>`
   - Make a Multiple Directory: `mkdir <file1> <file2> <file3>`
   - Make a Directory without going inside the directory: `mkdir <filename>/<newfile>`
-  - Create a child directory without simultaneously creating a parent directory: `mkdir -p <newfile1>/<newfile2>`
+  - Create a child directory with simultaneously creating a parent directory: `mkdir -p <newfile1>/<newfile2>`

 - Change Directory